MethaneRain/unix-linux-basics/README.md

 # unix-linux-basics
 A repo to document some basics in Unix/Linux scripting

+## ls

-## Listing all directories in current working drive by name
+Example: isting all directories in current working drive by name

 Say I have to directories in my current drive named Folder1 and Folder2, I can list all the directories with the name ```Folder``` with ```ls``` and directory flag ```-d```